RomanRiesen/thesis/Thesis/thesis.md

 [related_work]:

-## !!!
-Related Work
+## Related Work

+We could not find previous work that deals with the architectural aspects of reusable runtime verification.
+If it has it was mostly about achieving high-performance in an embedded context and thus there is much focus on generating monitors in either hardware specification language or very fast C [@nassarNUVAArchitecturalSupport2015] [@CopilotHome] [@schumannRuntimeAnalysisR2U22016][@zhengRealTimeSimulationSupport2017].
+Or on improving reliability in the context of web services [@caoAutomatedRuntimeVerification2010] [@newcombeHowAmazonWeb2015].
+Neither of which is fitting for our target of relatively high-performance embedded systems, such as those using ARM cortex chips [ArmCortexM4Processor] or similar.

+In regards to implementing Runtime Verification in flight systems with small-to-medium scope, there is some work done by students [@hertzIntegratingRuntimeVerification2021] and older work by bigger teams [@goldbergRuntimeVerificationAutonomous2005].
+So we focus here on alternatives to the individual tools used in this thesis, namely alternative flight-software or embedded-systems frameworks or runtime verification libraries.

 Reelay, which is adopted in this thesis as the underlying verification engine is similar to R2U2 [@schumannRuntimeAnalysisR2U22016].
 Thanks to its inclusion of bayesian networks TL properties can be more involved whilst still allowing to conclude the origin of the error.

 If one were to use MagicDraw [@MagicDrawCATIADassault] with the SysML plug-in one can generate F' topologies in a diagramming software.
 Therefore this approach might superficially be a similar experience to using Simulink [@SimulinkSimulationModelBased].
 Both approaches are closed-source in nature and might thus not be applicable or desirable under certain circumstances.
 And using Simulink to generate F' Components might still require significant engineering effort, but might be an avenue worth exploring in future research.
 One downside of both these graphical approaches is the lack of suitability to commonly used version control systems of the underlying files.

+Copilot is a language that enables hard-realtime verification and allows the formulation of specifications using a domain specific language based on haskell [@CopilotHome].

 There are many more tools not explicitly listed here but which might be worth one's consideration for FSW development [@caldwellSmallSpacecraftAvionics2021].
 Many of the other solutions seem to lack the popularity and momentum of F'.
 And many of the tools developed by NASA can be seen as predecessors to F' but lack the cohesion and tools it provides.

-In regards to implementing Runtime Verification in flight systems with small-to-medium scope, there is some work done by students [@hertzIntegratingRuntimeVerification2021] and older work by bigger teams [@goldbergRuntimeVerificationAutonomous2005].